geraudmathe/Locomotive-fundamentals/README.md

 ### Philosophy

 Let's start first with a little bit of history.

-When I was a developer in a Chicago web agency, I built numerous custom and unique content management system applications for each of our clients.
-Even if I enjoyed crafting unique back-offices for the clients, it was clear to me that I should spend less time on that kind of projects and more on bigger ones.
-Besides, at this time, there were no open source Rails CMS fitting both my needs and my vision of my dream CMS.
-Then, I left the web agency and went back to France.
+When I was a developer at a Chicago web agency, I built numerous custom and unique content management system applications for each of our clients.
+Even though I enjoyed crafting unique back-offices for our clients, it was clear to me that I should spend less time on those kinds of projects so that I may tackle larger ones.
+At this time, there were no open source Rails CMSes fitting both my needs and my vision of ideal CMS.

-But I kept thinking about what should be the perfect CMS.
-My thoughts were also enhanced with my experiences as a Rails developer in other companies.
-Then, in my spare time, I began to code a first prototype which I constantly improved since.
-I also spent a lot of time trying out many concepts, and in the process learned a lot about what the perfect CMS should look like.
+Upon returning to France, I kept thinking about what the perfect CMS should be.
+My thoughts were also enhanced by my experiences as a Rails developer in other companies.
+I began coding a prototype which have constantly improved ever since.
+I also spent a lot of time experimenting with many concepts and through process learned a lot about what the perfect CMS should look like.

-However, I did not question the basic requirements of my dream CMS and never moved away from them.
-What were they ?
+However, I stayed true to what were the basic requirements of my dream CMS and never moved away from them.
+These requirements are:

 - A single instance of LocomotiveCMS should host many sites.
-Once LocomotiveCMS is installed, setting up a new site has to be quick and does not have to require the help of an admin system guy.
+Once LocomotiveCMS is installed, setting up a new site has to be quick and will not have to require the help of an admin system guy.
-- It should be super easy for the content editor people to edit the site without messing up with the layout or even breaking the site.
+- It should be effortless for the content editors to edit the site without ruining the layout or, worse, crashing the site.
 - Developing a LocomotiveCMS site should not require Ruby on Rails knowledge.
-- It should be possible and easy to extend or customize LocomotiveCMS in an elegant way.
+- It should be possible and easy to extend and customize LocomotiveCMS in elegant ways.
 - The back-office should be sexy as hell.
 - The code of LocomotiveCMS should not "smell".
 Thus, refactoring the code is a continuous process during all the development.
 That also means using standard components like for instance "Devise" for the authentication part.